kizniche/Mycodo/mycodo-manual.md

-Once a cameras has been set up (in the [Camera Settings](#camera-settings)), it may be used to capture still images, create time-lapses, and stream video.
+Once a cameras has been set up (in the [Camera Settings](#camera-settings)), it may be used to capture still images, create time-lapses, and stream video (Pi camera only).
 Cameras may also be used with [Conditional Statements](#conditional-statements) to trigger a camera image or video capture (as well as the ability to email the image/video with a notification).